rcdineshk/odometer/README.md

 Estimated time for each group is as follow:

-1. 1:30 minutes
+1. 1:30 hours
-2. 1:30 minutes
+2. 1:30 hours
-3. 1:30 minutes
+3. 1:30 hours

-After the 1 hours and 30 minutes, 30 minutes for integration will be required.
+After 1 hour and 30 minutes, 30 minutes for integration will be required.

 ======